Furycom/videocataloggg/README.md

 - Results return the latest 1,000 matches with name, category, size, modified time, drive label, and full path.
 Double-click opens the file's folder in Explorer, the context menu can copy the full path, and exports land as CSV/JSONL under `<working_dir>/exports`.
 - The first search against an older shard performs a lightweight migration that backfills the lowercase `inventory.name` column and index; if migration fails the UI falls back to path-only matching and surfaces the error.

+## Semantic indexing & search

+- The CLI can now drive the semantic pipeline directly from the working directory.
+Use `scan_drive.py --semantic-index build` for an incremental pass that walks every shard and emits deterministic embeddings plus FTS5 entries, or `--semantic-index rebuild` to clear and repopulate the standalone semantic database.
+Both modes honour the `semantic.index_phase` toggle inside `settings.json`; when the phase is set to `off` the command aborts with a clear error.
+- Run ad-hoc lookups without scanning by calling `scan_drive.py --semantic-query "what to find"`.
+Passing `--hybrid` blends ANN scores with the FTS hits; omitting it favours ANN-only queries unless `semantic.hybrid_weight` in `settings.json` forces hybrid behaviour.
+Provide `--label <drive>` to scope searches to a single shard and the results print as ranked lines in the console.
+- Populate placeholder transcripts with `scan_drive.py --transcribe`.
+The helper respects `semantic.transcribe_phase` and updates metadata in place, allowing API callers to surface snippets even before real transcripts land.
+- Tuning lives under the `"semantic"` section of `settings.json`: `index_phase`, `search_phase`, and `transcribe_phase` gate each operation; `vector_dim` and `hybrid_weight` control embedding size and scoring balance; `rebuild_chunk` bounds SQLite transactions.
+CLI commands and API routes honour these switches automatically.
+- Semantic helpers never rewrite the working directory layout—databases are created under the resolved VideoCatalog home via `core.paths.resolve_working_dir`, just like the rest of the scanner.

 ## Reports

 - Switch to the **Reports** tab to generate read-only summaries for any catalogued drive.
 Pick a drive, adjust the *Top N* limit (used for top extensions, heaviest folders, and recents), set the folder depth and recency window, then press **Run**.
 Queries are executed on background threads so the GUI stays responsive.